Universality of excited three-body bound states in one dimension: The three-body system

-which yields the same energy solutions $\E$ as the Schr\"odinger equation \eqref{eq:3bodySGL}.
+which yields the same energy solutions $\E_{r,n}$ as the Schr\"odinger equation \eqref{eq:3bodySGL}.

+As mentioned above, we consider in this article three-body bound states with the boundary conditions, Eq. \eqref{eq:BoundaryCondition}, embedded in a continuum associated to deeply bound heavy-light states together with an unbound heavy particle.
+They therefore correspond to real energy solutions $\E_{r,n}$.
 The three-body bound state energy $\E$ enters the kernels in Eq. \eqref{eq:FE_final_MainText} as a parameter, hence the solutions $\E_{r,n}$ are obtained by varying over a suitable region $\E_{r,n} < \E_r^{(2)}$ and requiring eigenvalue unity (minus unity) for bosons (fermions).
 The functions $\varphi_\nu$ are obtained as the corresponding eigenvectors.

 Equation \eqref{eq:FE_final_MainText} is a system of coupled homogeneous Fredholm integral equations of the second kind.
 We solve it numerically by truncating the infinite number of expansion terms in Eqs. \eqref{eq:sep_phi_MainText} and \eqref{eq:FE_final_MainText} to a finite value $\nu_\mathrm{max}$, and approximating the continuous interval for $p$ and $q$ by a discrete grid.
 This reduces Eq. \eqref{eq:FE_final_MainText} to a finite system of coupled matrix eigenvalue problems.
 In our analysis $\nu_\mathrm{max} = 10$ has yielded sufficient convergence.